Cameron Faculty of Science

 Dr. Bruni is a Paediatric Psychologist with expertise in integrated care, school psychology, and applied behaviour analysis.
 Her research interests include evaluating the effectiveness of single-session mental health interventions, the use of professional task-shifting to increase access to mental health support, and the promotion of psychological flexibility in youth.
 She is focused on establishing a program of research that is responsive to the needs of the community and aligns with ongoing mental health initiatives.
 Dr. Bruni is a licensed Psychologist in the state of Michigan and is currently in the process of pursing her registration in Ontario.
 She has maintained her behaviour analysis certification with the Behaviour Analysis Certification Board since 2011.
 Her predoctoral and postdoctoral training was in the area of behavioural pediatrics, which included rotations in integrated primary care, elimination disorders, weight management, sleep medicine, and feeding disorders.
 Dr. Bruni worked as a faculty member at Michigan Medicine for four years, where she provided and supervised mental health services within the pediatric primary care setting.
 During her time at Michigan Medicine, she became interested in the conduct of implementation research to improve patient access to evidence-based mental health interventions within the paediatric primary care setting.

-Dr. William Dew
+Dr. Bill Dew

 [email protected]